 Free cash flow is the net change in cash generated by the operations of a business during a reporting period, minus cash outlays for working capital, capital expenditures, and dividends during the same period.
+This is a strong indicator of the ability of an entity to remain in business.

 How to Calculate Free Cash Flow